vishyyyyyyyyy/github-readme-pet/README.md

 ```
   for (let i = startIndex; i < reversed.length; i++) {
     if (reversed[i].contributionCount > 0) {
-      Streak++; //if day has contributions keep checking
+      streak++; //if day has contributions keep checking
     } else {
-      Break; //break the loop if a day has zero contributions
+      break; //break the loop if a day has zero contributions
     }
   }